oss-compass/docs/metrics-models/productivity/collaboration-development-index.md

 * Weight: 11.319%
 * Threshold: 100%

+This metric is used to see if the code contributions are based upon open discussion, for example using the Issue.
+Note that not all issues result in code contributions, such as an Issue for the advisory type, there would be no code modifications generally .
+At the same time, we should also note that if PR goes through public discussion, Issue is not the only way, it may come from discussion in the forum.
+Therefore, we can not blindly pursue the high proportion of this indicator.

 ## Code Review Ratio

 * Definition: Determine the percentage of code commits with at least one reviewer (not PR creator) in the last 90 days.
 * Weight: 10.113%
 * Threshold: 100%

+If a PR is merged without being reviewed by others, the probability of a code defect or vulnerability being introduced, intentionally or unintentionally, is greatly increased.
+Code reviews do not fully protect against this risk, but they greatly improve the introduction of risk.

 ## Code Merge Ratio